varnish/Varnish-Book/varnish_book.rst

    The engine of the Varnish Plus commercial suite is the enhanced commercial edition of Varnish Cache.
    This edition is proprietary and it is called *Varnish Cache Plus*.

-   The Varnish Plus offer of software products include:
+   The Varnish Plus offer of software products includes:

    - the Varnish Massive Storage Engine (MSE),
    - hashtwo (Varnish Software implementation of surrogate keys),